 Designated Villain: The Maquis.
-Despite the fact that when Starfleet signed the peace agreement with the Cardassians - a very hard-won peace - they offered to relocate and reimburse all Federation citizens who had been displaced and help them set-up on another planet, there are a significant number of fans who agree with the Maquis that they were treated unfairly by not being consulted on the formation of a peace treaty that would force them to leave the places they thought of as home.
-This, with the Maquis' claims not to be "killers" - despite doing things like stranding someone with no supplies on a planet that would kill them within a week - and trying to help out those who have been the victims of forced relocation despite their own limited supplies - although the fact that if the refugees had gone to the Federation they would have been completely taken care of makes their compassion less heroic and more confusing (and, YMMV, stupid) - makes the Maquis very sympathetic and there are a number of reasonable explanations and justifications to defend their actions.
+Despite the fact that when Starfleet signed the peace agreement with the Cardassians - a very hard-won peace - they offered to relocate and reimburse all Federation citizens who had been displaced and help them set-up on another planet, there are a significant number of fans who agree with the Maquis that they were treated unfairly by not being consulted on the formation of a peace treaty that would force them to leave the places they thought of as home (with the counter argument being that any significant groups in the DMZ were brought into the peace talks and their opinion was considered, and anyone else who didn't have representation were ignored, but that is still more than most governments would do considering the situation).
+This, with the Maquis' claims not to be "killers" - despite doing things like stranding someone with no supplies on a planet that would kill them within a week and freely murdering any Cardassian they came across (including attacking unarmed civilian vessels and using biogenic weapons on 3 Cardassian colonies, killling some and forcing the rest to relocate... in other words doing exactly what Starfleet was trying to do to them) - and trying to help out those who have been the victims of forced relocation despite their own limited supplies - although the fact that if the refugees had gone to the Federation they would have been completely taken care of makes their compassion less heroic and more confusing - makes the Maquis very sympathetic and there are a number of reasonable explanations and justifications to defend their actions.
 Then again, the Maquis aren't exactly portrayed unsympathetically, with a fair number of defectors from Starfleet itself.

 This sometimes extends to the Cardassian Authorities during the Bajoran occupation.
 Some fans think that Cardassia "had" to invade Bajor because of its limited resources—a story we mostly got from Gul Dukat and other military officers who were pissed that they lost Bajor.
 Never mind the horrific atrocities that the Cardassians committed—the slave labor, the persecution of monks and nuns, the sex slavery and the murder, and ending the Occupation by salting the earth so the Bajorans couldn't use it—they haaaaad to do that!
 For the resources!